prapsky/cd_rental/README.md

 prapsky=#
 ```
-For example, the name of PostgreSQL's user is prapsky.
+For example, the name of PostgreSQL's user is prapsky. <br>
 Create database, for example the name is cdrental, using this command:
 ```
 $ CREATE DATABASE cdrental;